 Learning Disability England has been working to bring members and partners together during the pandemic to to help people stay safe, well and connected.

-A grant to Learning Disability England, which was part of the Government’s £750 million charity support package, helped us to work in partnership with the Foundation for People with Learning Disabilities to make extra workshop sessions available across the country and train people locally to deliver them.
+The Foundation for People with Learning Disabilities has been working with Learning Disability England, using the grant funding to make workshop sessions available across the country and train people locally to deliver them.

-The funding has also made sure that we can pay the trainers with learning disabilities to deliver these extra workshop sessions.
+Funding has also made sure that we can pay the trainers with learning disabilities to deliver these workshop sessions.

-The Foundation for People with Learning Disabilities (FPLD) (part of London South Bank University) developed the Pass-it-on project, a peer mentoring project all about mental health specifically for people with learning disabilities.
-FPLD’s work has been funded by the Big Lottery Fund.
+The Foundation for People with Learning Disabilities (part of London South Bank University) developed the Pass-it-on project, a workshop-based project all about mental health specifically for people with learning disabilities.

 The workshop sessions look at what mental health is, the five ways to wellbeing and making plans.
 They focus on all of the practical things we can do to stay happy and healthy.

-The Pass-it Online workshops have been designed, in response to COVID, to be led by people with learning disabilities supported by a worker.
+The workshops have been designed to be led by people with learning disabilities supported by a worker.

 The sessions brought people with learning disabilities, family members and organisations together to take this important work forward.